MicrosoftDocs/azure-docs/articles/machine-learning/preview/overview-more-machine-learning.md

 Azure Machine Learning Model Management can be used to take models from Batch AI Training to deploy, manage, and monitor them.
 Batch AI Training will be integrated with Azure Machine Learning Experimentation in the future.

-## Microsoft Cognitive Toolkit
+## Microsoft Cognitive Toolkit (CNTK)
 The [Microsoft Cognitive Toolkit](https://www.microsoft.com/en-us/cognitive-toolkit/) is a unified deep-learning toolkit that describes neural networks as computational steps in a directed graph.
 In this directed graph, leaf nodes represent input values or network parameters, while other nodes represent matrix operations upon their inputs.
 The Cognitive Toolkit allows you to easily realize and combine popular model types such as feed-forward DNNs, convolutional nets (CNNs), and recurrent networks (RNNs/LSTMs).
 It implements stochastic gradient descent (SGD, error backpropagation) learning with automatic differentiation and parallelization across multiple GPUs and servers.

 Use the Cognitive Toolkit when you want to build a model using deep learning.
 The Cognitive Toolkit can be used in any of the preceding services.

-## Microsoft Cognitive Services
+## Azure Cognitive Services
-Microsoft Cognitive Services is a set of 30 APIs that enable you build apps that use natural methods of communication.
+[Azure Cognitive Services](https://docs.microsoft.com/en-us/azure/#pivot=products&panel=ai) is a set of about 30 APIs that enable you build apps that use natural methods of communication.
 These APIs allow your apps to see, hear, speak, understand, and interpret our needs with just a few lines of code.
 Easily add intelligent features to your apps, such as:

 - Emotion and sentiment detection
 - Vision and speech recognition
-- Language understanding
+- Language understanding (LUIS)
 - Knowledge and search

-Microsoft Cognitive Services can be used to develop apps across devices and platforms.
+Cognitive Services can be used to develop apps across devices and platforms.
 The APIs keep improving, and are easy to set up.

 [!INCLUDE [machine-learning-free-trial](../../../includes/machine-learning-free-trial.md)]